 Deck the halls with Christmas Addition and Subtraction Math Mats!
 Fa-la-la-la-la-la-la-la-la!
-Okay, so maybe you won’t decorate your classroom with these awesome Christmas tree printable math mats, but perhaps you’ll place them in your math center.
+Okay, so maybe you won’t decorate your classroom with these awesome Christmas tree printable math mats, but perhaps you’ll add them to your Christmas activity collection for your math centers.
 Your students will enjoy solving equations by decorating these addition and subtraction math mats with red and green math manipulatives.

 These Christmas printable math mats are suitable for kindergarten and 1st grade.
 You can use them in your homeschool or traditional classroom.

 I like to put them in my math center.
 You could also use them in small groups or send them home for students to use at home for extra practice.

 - Print and laminate the printable math mats (at the end of the post)

 - Manipulatives for counting ( I used red and green pom poms)

 I like to laminate my math mats for use year after year.
 It also makes this activity more effective when the children can use dry erase markers to write in the math equations.

 If you don’t have access to a laminator then you might try slipping the printables inside of a sheet protector.
 I’ve used them this way as well!